0x050f/death/README.md

 ### Bonus:
 + Famine will not run it infection if `cat` or `gdb` process is running.
 + `make fsociety` will compile a Famine version that will infect everything from the root directory ( ⚠️  Please run it on a VM - you can run it as root tho :) )
++ Famine will pack a part of his code when executing on host using a LZSS compression and depack itself to copy the packed part on the infected binary

 ## Demo